 The Ibero-American Art Law Yearbook includes the winners of the Rodrigo Uría Meruéndano Art Law Award and other articles selected for publication.

 The Yearbook publishes articles of rigorous academic merit that, with originality and a deft hand, examine some of the most prominent issues in the art world, specifically visual arts, an area in which Uría Menéndez plays an important role.
 These articles are in Spanish only.

-The goal of this seminar, which results from a cooperation agreement between the Prado Museum and the Professor Uría Foundation, is to encourage the study of art law in order to contribute, from a legal perspective, to the development and protection of Spain’s rich and varied cultural heritage including, in particular, its art.
+The purpose of this seminar, which results from a cooperation agreement between the Prado Museum and the Professor Uría Foundation, is to encourage the study of art law in order to contribute to the development and protection of Spain’s rich and varied cultural heritage from a legal perspective, with a focus on art.

 The fourth Rodrigo Uría Meruéndano Art Law Seminar took place at the Centro de Estudios del Museo (Casón del Buen Retiro) from 7 April until 9 June 2021.

 Academic management: Carmen Acedo Grande, State Lawyer, Ministry of Culture and Sport and Agustín González García, lawyer at Uría Menéndez.

 Target audience: preferably legal professionals interested in art law and museum professionals.